jcmartins/proposal/design/7-sensu-metric-format.md

 ### Examples

 Note: I have only used JSON to represent the Sensu Metric Format in this particular example.
-The actual implementation is likely a Go slice & struct.

 ```
 [
   {
-    "name": "cpu_usage",
+    "name": "cpu_usage.user",
     "tags": [
       {
         "name": "host",